-CLOSED: Describes wines that are concentrated and have character, yet are shy in aroma or flavor.
+CLOSED: Describes concentrated wines with character yet are shy in aroma or flavor.

 CLOUDINESS: Lack of clarity to the eye.
-Fine for old wines with sediment, but it can signal protein instability, yeast spoilage, or re-fermentation in the bottle in younger wines.
+It is acceptable for old wines with sediment, but it can signal protein instability, yeast spoilage, or re-fermentation in the bottle in younger wines.

-CLOYING: Describes ultra-sweet or sugary wines that lack the balance provided by acid, alcohol, bitterness or intense flavor.
+CLOYING: Describes ultra-sweet or sugary wines that lack the balance of acid, alcohol, bitterness, or intense flavor.

-COARSE: Usually refers to texture, and in particular, excessive tannin or oak.
+COARSE: Usually refers to texture, particularly excessive tannin or oak.
 Also used to describe harsh bubbles in sparkling wines.

 COLD STABILIZATION: A clarification technique in which a wine’s temperature is lowered to 32 F, causing the tartrates and other insoluble solids to precipitate.